Certain goods must be correctly labelled with a trade description before they can be imported. Not all imported goods require labelling.

 Country of origin food labelling.

-For more information, see the fact sheets and legislation about commerce marks.
+For more information, see the legislation about commerce marks.

 Contact us for advice and assistance relating to labelling or trade description matters.